swiftlang/swift/docs/GenericsManifesto.md

 ### Generalized `class` constraints

-*This feature will come as a consequence of proposal [SE-0156](https://github.com/apple/swift-evolution/blob/master/proposals/0156-subclass-existentials.md) and was released with Swift 4.*
+*This feature is a consequence of proposal [SE-0156](https://github.com/apple/swift-evolution/blob/master/proposals/0156-subclass-existentials.md) and was released with Swift 4.*

 The `class` constraint can currently only be used for defining protocols.
 We could generalize it to associated type and type parameter declarations, e.g.,